zorankiki/MP_toxicology_RAG_extraction/README.md

 # MP_toxicology_RAG_extraction
-demo for RAG information extraction from scientific studies on microplactic
+demo for RAG information extraction from scientific studies on microplastic